open-education-hub/web-security/exotic-attacks/index.md

 **Note:** Even though some web servers run as **root** (**which is a very bad practice**), most of them run as a special user (**www-data**) which doesn’t have root privileges.
 This means that getting a reverse shell on a web server will grant you only the rights of the user running the website.
-In order to get root access on the machine, further **privilege escalation** methods should be employed, such as looking for **SUID binaries**.
+In order to get root access on the machine, further **privilege escalation** methods should be employed, which you will learn about in a future session.
-As this exceeds the scope of this session, you can read more here: [Linux Privilege Escalation](https://payatu.com/guide-linux-privilege-escalation).

 ### Example of a simple reverse shell in PHP: